-The Domestic Violence Center of Santa Clarita offers court advocacy to individuals that are seeking legal protection from domestic violence.
+The Domestic Violence Program offers court advocacy to individuals that are seeking legal protection from domestic violence.

 We make sure our clients are well-informed of all of their options when deciding on a legal course of action best-suited for their case.
 We offer the support and assistance that victims of domestic violence need to navigate through the complexity of the court system.

 The court advocate’s role is to be a support person for the victims throughout their domestic violence court case by:

 - Providing general information and referrals to additional social/legal service resources